Alice de Janzé: Early life

-Alice Silverthorne was born in Buffalo, Erie County, New York, the only child of textile industrialist William Edward Silverthorne and his wife Julia Belle Chapin (14 August 1871 – 2 June 1907), a relative to the Armour family of meatpacking success through the Armour & Company brand, at that time the largest food products company in the world.
-Silverthorne was a first cousin (once removed) to J. Ogden Armour and great-niece to Philip Danforth Armour and Herman Ossian Armour, the granddaughter of their sister Marietta, who left much of her estate to her mother, Julia, in 1897.
+Alice Silverthorne was born on 28 September 1899 in Buffalo, Erie County, New York, the only child of textile industrialist William Edward Silverthorne and his wife Julia Belle Chapin (14 August 1871 – 2 June 1907).
+Julia was the daughter of Marietta Armour Chapin, whose brothers Philip Danforth Armour and Herman Ossian Armour founded the Armour & Company meatpacking brand, at that time the largest food products company in the world.

 William and Julia were married on 8 June 1892 in Chicago, the city where Alice spent most of her childhood and adolescence, living with her parents in the affluent Gold Coast district.
 Alice became a favourite of her cousin, J. Ogden Armour.
 Her family's great wealth prompted her childhood friends to take a cue from her surname and give her the nickname "Silver Spoon".

 Her mother died of complications from tuberculosis when Alice was eight years old, although biographer Paul Spicer argues that her death was a result of being locked out of the house by her husband during a freezing night six months earlier.
 Alice, who inherited a large estate from her mother, was herself an asymptomatic consumptive from birth.
 Following her mother's death, Alice was raised by a German governess in large houses in New York; her alcoholic father was frequently absent due to his professional obligations.